Farm Driving Permit

 Passing the Drive Test

 The fee to print and issue a Farm Driving Permit is $42.50.
-Please be prepared to pay this fee at your visit.
+Please be prepared to pay this fee when you are getting your license.

-If you do not pass the Drive Test, a $4.00 fee will be added to the issuance fee for each failed attempt.
+A $4.00 fee will be added to the issuance fee for each failed knowledge test or drive test attempt.

 After Your Visit

 Once you receive your Farm Permit, the final step is the Unrestricted License.
-Which requires the following:
+To Qualify for the unrestricted license at 16 1/2 or 17 you must:

-- Must have had at least 50 hours (10 hours at night) of behind-the-wheel training from a licensed driver at least 21 years old and licensed for at least 2 years.
+- Must have had at least 50 hours (10 hours at night) of behind-the-wheel training from a licensed driver at least 21 years old.
 You can show proof using the Affidavit of Driver Training.

 - With the Affidavit of Driver Training completion, you can be a minimum of 16 1/2 years old.
 Without it, you can be 17 years old to qualify for an Unrestricted License.